postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 [![API lifecycle](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-publish-or-removepWS.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-publish-or-removepWS.png)

 <h3 id="add">Adding Workspaces</h3>

 Every entity will have an additional "add to workspace" operation.
 On selecting this operation, the user will see a list of workspaces to add the entity to.

-<h3 id="remove">Removing Workspaces</h3>

-Removing an entity from any workspace will remove it from that workspace alone.
-"Remove" will remove an entity from that workspace alone.
-If the entity exists in any other workspace, they won't be affected.
-"Delete" will remove the entity from ALL workspaces.

 <h3 id="delete">Deleting a workspace</h3>